-Wu wei can be translated as nothingness, absolute yin, or absolute stillness.
+Wu wei can be translated as nothingness, or absolute yin, or absolute stillness.
 But the translation I favor is “not forcing.”
 Simply being, just breathing.

 We do not change the breath to match the movements – we change the movements to match the breath.
 We want to be breathing at the conclusion just as we were breathing before we began.

 During meditation, or as we call it, “sitting still, doing nothing,” we focus our attention on our breath.
-As thoughts insinuate themselves into our mind, we just remind ourselves to return to the breath and allow the thoughts to drop off.
-After all, they were only thoughts and did not exist anywhere else in the universe except in our mind at that moment.
+As thoughts insinuate themselves into our mind, we just remind ourselves to return to the breath, and allow the thoughts to drop off.
+After all, they were only thoughts, and did not exist anywhere else in the universe except in our mind at that moment.